buuug7/notes/css/basic.md

 keep in mind that the **background size must be set**.
 Otherwise, the `@2x` Retina image would take twice the space.

-> The `@2x` suffix is just Apple's notation for Retina images,and has been adopted as the de facto default notation in CSS.
+> The `@2x` suffix is just Apple's notation for Retina images, and has been adopted as the de facto default notation in CSS.

 ### mobile-first or desktop-first